OliviaClark3/Heat-Island-Simulator/README.md

 Changing the Tree Type also changes the radius that the heat islands are impacted and the starting cooling temperature

-The submit changes button does nothing
+The Submit Changes button does nothing